DON’T MISS

 Under the new system (the Rentenpaket II), the German government will buy stocks across an international capital market.
 These stocks will be a new source of funding for the statutory pension system, with the long-term goal of easing the cost of pension contributions for individuals and taking pressure off the government budget.
 According to the plan, the government hopes to build up at least 200 billion euros of stocks by the mid-2030s.

 The government wants to use these finances to reduce the Rentenniveau or “pension level” to 48 percent, and keep it at 48 percent.
 The Rentenniveau, which currently sits at 48,2 percent, is the percentage of the current average German wage that a pensioner who has paid into their pension fund for 45 years, receives when they retire.
-If the reform were not introduced, a recent pension insurance report predicts that the Rentenniveau would fall to 45 percent by 2037.
+If the reform were not introduced, a recent report on pension insurance predicts that the Rentenniveau would fall to 45 percent by 2037.

 Lindner and Heil also took the press conference as an opportunity to say that the Rentenpaket II reform would not be the last retirement reform in the near future, explaining that the volume of workers in Germany must increase and that the retirement age could rise.